-There are SO many versions of a savory tomato pie out there, but many of them take too much time with too many steps, I'm all about simple and fast real food recipes around here, as much as possible anyway.
+There are SO many versions of a savory tomato pie out there, but many of them take too much time and have too many steps, I'm all about simple and fast real foods around here, as much as possible anyway.
 So I pulled a few recipes together and came up with my own, Kent and the kids all loved it.
 (And don't let the homemade crust scare you, it's actually super easy!)
 Try this one and let me know what you think!

 Savory Tomato Pie

 The ingredients below don't have to be exact, this is a forgiving recipe so if you have more or less of anything, or different cheeses on-hand, it'll still turn out delicious!

 - 1 1/4 cups all-purpose flour (I use part einkorn flour for extra nutrition and part organic all-purpose flour)

 - 2 1/2 teaspoons organic cane sugar or palm sugar

 - 6 Tablespoons cold butter, cut into small pieces